Citizen Science Opportunities

 - Spend 20 minutes exploring your backyard and record what you see.
 If you feel like taking a more passive approach, sit out in your garden and record what you see while having your morning coffee or tea.

-- Gamify sightings: if there are a few of you in the household, set up a competition to see who can see the most species in a day, a week or the month of April.
+- Gamify sightings: if there are a few of you in the household, set up a competition to see who can see the most species in a day, a week or month.

 Examples of Local Fungi